-Nine weeks into the year and there have already been 12 school shootings
+There has been, on average, 1 school shooting every week this year

 February 1: Los Angeles

 A 15-year-old boy was shot in the head and a 15-year-old girl shot in the wrist at Sal Castro Middle School in Los Angeles, officials said.
 Two other students were grazed by bullets.
-A 12-year-old girl was booked for negligent discharge of a firearm in that shooting, which was considered "unintentional," the Los Angeles police said.
+A 12-year-old girl was booked for negligent discharge of a firearm in that shooting, which was considered "unintentional," Los Angeles police said.

 January 31: Philadelphia